Jeff Dowtin Jr.: Golden State Warriors (2021–2022)

 On September 8, 2021, Dowtin signed with the Orlando Magic.
 However, he was waived at the end of training camp.
 On October 18, he was claimed off waivers by the Golden State Warriors, later turning his deal into a two-way contract with the Santa Cruz Warriors.
 On January 2, 2022, he was waived by the Warriors.

 Milwaukee Bucks (2022)

 On January 7, 2022, Dowtin signed a 10-day contract with the Milwaukee Bucks.
 On January 12, he was assigned to the Wisconsin Herd of the G League following one appearance for the Bucks.

 Orlando / Lakeland Magic (2022)

 On January 19, 2022, Dowtin was reacquired by the Lakeland Magic.
 He was removed from the team on January 28, but was re-acquired on February 1.

 On March 22, 2022, Dowtin signed a 10-day contract with the Orlando Magic and on April 1, he was re-acquired by Lakeland.

 Dowtin joined the Toronto Raptors for the 2022 NBA Summer League.

-Toronto Raptors (2022–present)
+Toronto Raptors (2022–2023)

 On July 19, 2022, Dowtin signed a two-way contract with the Toronto Raptors.
+On July 22, 2023, he signed a standard contract with the Raptors, but was waived on October 20.

+Philadelphia 76ers / Delaware Blue Coats (2023–2025)

+On November 2, 2023, Dowtin joined the Delaware Blue Coats and on March 2, 2024, he signed a two-way contract with the Philadelphia 76ers.
+On April 4, he signed a standard contract with the 76ers.

+On July 22, 2024, Dowtin signed another two-way contract with the Sixers.
+On April 9, 2025, Dowtin scored a career-high 30 points in a 122-103 victory over the Washington Wizards.

+Maccabi Tel Aviv (2025–present)

+On August 5, 2025, Dowtin signed a three-year contract with Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.